anagha-microsoft/ncr-mlops-hol/README.md

 Thanks to:
 1. Dr. Michael Kareev, data scientist - for the machine learning experiment
-2. Dr. Thomas Abraham - for the data science related guidance as it relates to this workshop, testing and authoring some modules
+2. Dr. Thomas Abraham, cloud solution architect at Microsoft - for the data science related guidance as it relates to this workshop, testing and authoring the module about what could be improved